it-kombinat/splunk-demo/README.md

 # ansible-splunk-demo

 So far I've only used and tested this playbook on AWS instances.
-Presentation about this Demo can find here: https://it-kombinat.github.io/slides-splunk-demo/
+Presentation about this Demo can find [here](https://it-kombinat.github.io/slides-splunk-demo/).

 # Content of this Repository
 This Repo contains two Ansible plays